 The four-year project was developed from the ground up based on results from RubberWay.
 It couples in-person training and a digital training tool to enhance accessibility and measure impact.
 Agricultural training enables farmers to increase their rubber yields, and to pursue income diversification to improve their economic resiliency.
-Social and environmental training is a core part of the project, including human and labor rights training, and the promotion of environmentally friendly farms: reduction of agrochemicals, agroforestry, environmental education for deforestation-free farms, and exploration of a CO2 sequestration model.
-It is the first natural rubber project that encompasses the entirety of the supply chain: smallholder farmers and partners, a natural rubber processor, tire maker, and car maker.
+Social and environmental training is a core part of the project, including human and labor rights training, and the promotion of environmentally friendly farms: reduction of agrochemicals, intercropping and agroforestry, and environmental education for deforestation-free farms It is the first natural rubber project that encompasses the entirety of the supply chain: smallholder farmers and partners, a natural rubber processor, tire maker, and car maker.
+In 2021, CASCADE engaged 125 smallholder farmers.